Urban Sustainability (AQA GCSE Geography): Revision Note

 • Green spaces to protect and enhance wildlife

-Urban Transport
+Urban transport

-Transport strategies:
+Transport strategies

-• Promote flexible working hours or work from home
+• Encourage flexible hours or remote work

 • Many cities have congestion charges for people who decide to drive into the city centre